MScaramuzzi/Soil-Consumption-Ontology/index.md

 ### 3.1 Design Methodology

+*The main technique we used to develop the project was compliant with the norms and requirements of the eXtreme Design methodology.*

+*After studying the specific domain of soil consumption, we formulated various Competency Questions (CQs) that helped shape the ontology, followed by the application and usage of Ontology Design Patterns (ODPs) in order to overcome expressivity issues.*

+*After testing and adjusting various aspects of the ontology, we were finally able to complete it.
+Here are some examples of the CQs we used for modeling.*

 | ID  | Competency Question                  |
 |-----|--------------------------------------|
 | CQ1 | What does an indicator describe?     |